HifiMule/HifiMule/docs/api-contracts-hifimule-daemon.md

 `GET /jellyfin/image/:id[?maxHeight=N&quality=N]`

-Proxies the request to Jellyfin's `GET /Items/:id/Images/Primary` endpoint.
+Proxies cover art for the active provider.
+Jellyfin uses `GET /Items/:id/Images/Primary`; Subsonic/OpenSubsonic uses provider `cover_art_url`.
 Returns the image with its original content-type header.
 Used by the Rust-side `image_proxy` Tauri command, not directly by the WebView.